gabrieltseng/datascience-projects/README.md

   * [Post on medium](https://medium.com/towards-data-science/using-scikit-learn-to-find-bullies-c47a1045d92f)
 ### Natural Language Processing/TwitterDisasters

-I build a tweet summarizer ([COWTS](http://dl.acm.org/citation.cfm?id=2914600), with the goal of providing a useful summary of tweets to a rescue team in a disaster scenario.
+I build a tweet summarizer ([COWTS](http://dl.acm.org/citation.cfm?id=2914600)), with the goal of providing a useful summary of tweets to a rescue team in a disaster scenario.
+This involves experimenting with Integer Linear Programming, term frequency - inverse document frequency scores and word graphs.

   * [Post on medium](https://medium.com/@gabrieltseng/summarizing-tweets-in-a-disaster-e6b355a41732)